-We are very aware of the need to attract a diverse workforce into senior roles, and the annual equalities and diversity report also sets out how QVH is addressing the workforce race equality standard and workforce disability equality standard.
-QVH is signed up to the government's Disability Confident Employer scheme to support and encourage applicants with disabilities to apply for roles.
-An equality and diversity action plan is monitored at the finance and performance committee and a number of significant milestones have been achieved during 2021/22.
-With the increasing use of e-workforce systems, QVH continues its deployment of electronic rostering systems and leave management which have been widely used and have been an excellent resource to draw upon during the pandemic.
+The Trust is very aware of the need to attract a diverse workforce into the senior roles, and the annual equalities and diversity report also sets out how QVH is addressing the workforce race equality standard and workforce disability equality standard.
+The Trust is signed up to the Government Disability Confident Employer scheme to support and encourage applicants with disabilities to apply for roles.
+An Equality and Diversity Action Plan is monitored at the Trust's Finance and Performance Committee and a number of significant milestones have been achieved during 2021/22.

+With the increasing use of e-workforce systems, the Trust continues with its deployment of electronic rostering systems and leave management which has been widely used and has been an excellent resource to draw upon during the pandemic.
 There is more visibility of what activities employees are undertaking at any one time and a clearly defined approach to annual leave.
-Workforce has started to deploy all medical and dental staff onto the rostering and rota management systems to work towards a more focused deployment of staff and ensure a safe skill mix within clinical areas such as theatres.
+Workforce has started to deploy all Medical and Dental staff onto the rostering and rota management systems to work towards a more focused deployment of staff and ensure a safe skill mix within clinical areas such as theatres.